nielsenchristoffer93/lost-in-translation/README.md

 ## Startup 🌟

 You will first be displayed with a start-page.
 On this page you will need to supply a name (for loggin in).
-Otherwise you won't be able to reach the translation and profile page.
+Otherwise you won't be able to reach the translation and profile page.<br>

 ## Translation 👈☝🖐🤙🤘🖖🤞✌